 88 days on a mining camp

 We always think about farm work to complete the unfamous and compulsory 88 days to get a second year visa.
-However there are heaps of other possibilities such as construction, mines, factories, etc. They usually offer a much better pay than farm work and aren’t much more difficult to find.
+However there are heaps of other possibilities such as construction, mines, factories, etc. These jobs usually offer a much better pay than farm work and aren’t much more difficult to find.
 Matt for example, is a carpenter by trade.
 While in Australia, he has been looking for a job in his trade and many people have been willing to offer him one.

 “We found a job in Port Hedland, Western Australia on a mining camp.
 We stayed there for 4 months, getting our days signed off for our second year visa.”, Shannon explains.
 Matt worked at building new accommodations for the camp.
 Shannon worked in the kitchen, in construction cleaning and then got to work at the laundry.